 Phone: Text 85258

-Whether you’re seeking support, are looking for more information for you or someone you love, or if you just want to have chat about mental health, we’re here to help.
-You can also speak to an advisor through our Live Web Chat which will pop up when an advisor is available.
+Whether you’re seeking support, looking for more information for you or someone you love, or just want to have chat about mental health, we’re here.